clayfreeman/shared-hosting/README.md

 ## Listing Sites

-To get a list of sites and their respective owner, simply run `list-accounts`.
+To get a list of sites and their respective owner, simply run `list-sites`.

 ## Restarting Services